 Because we moved the furniture around, we also moved some of the existing art work, leaving a gaping hole where a large painting used to be.
 We needed to come up with something!

-Our budget for this project was.. well.. since we hadn’t exactly planned to redecorate the dining room, there wasn’t really a budget at all.. more of a steal from one project to complete another.
+Let’s talk budget.
+Since we hadn’t exactly planned to redecorate the dining room, there wasn’t a budget at all.. more of a steal from one project to complete another.
 In other words, it had to be a lost cost solution.

-The fabric was regularly priced at $40/yard – of course I can’t find anything I like for less, right?
+The fabric is $40/yard – of course, I can’t find anything I like for less, right?
 BUT, it was on sale for 50% off, AND I only needed 1/2 of a yard. $11 for the fabric.
 Everything else, I already had on hand.
 The frames and mats were from an old set of prints we had and will probably never use again.

 I spray painted the mats with Krylon Satin Dover White.
 I was able to use the foam board from the original prints as the base for the fabric.
-I applied a thin coat of spray adhesive to the foam board, applied the fabric on top, smoothed it out and reinserted in to the frames.
+I applied a thin coat of spray adhesive to the foam board, used the fabric on top, smoothed it out and reinserted into the frames.

-I think they turned out really well and fill the space nicely.
+I think they turned out well and filled the space nicely.
 They also complement my new candles perfectly – or maybe it is the other way around.

-It’s definitely time for a full dining room reveal!
+It’s time for a full dining room reveal!
 Stick around!